PoliticalGraveyard.com

 Mildred Burns — of Pontiac, Oakland County, Mich.
 Democrat.
 Alternate delegate to Democratic National Convention from Michigan, 1960.
 Female.
 Still living as of 1960.

 Nancy K. Burroughs — of Michigan.
 Democrat.
-Candidate in primary for Michigan state house of representatives 2nd District, 1974.
+Candidate for Michigan state house of representatives 2nd District, 1974.
 Female.
 Still living as of 1974.

 Mrs. Frank P. Burt — of Comstock Park, Kent County, Mich.; Grand Rapids, Kent County, Mich.
 Republican.
 Member of Michigan Republican State Central Committee, 1939; alternate delegate to Republican National Convention from Michigan, 1940.
 Female.
 Presumed deceased.
 Burial location unknown.